cyscale/cyscale.com/src/markdown/blog/2022-09-12-hipaa-compliance-in-the-cloud.md

 * For obtaining PHI under false pretenses: up to five years in jail,
 * For obtaining PHI for personal gain or malicious attempt: up to ten years in jail.

-## HIPAA Compliance In the Cloud: A Checklist
+## HIPAA Compliance in the Cloud: A Checklist

 After we've understood the importance of compliance with HIPAA, let's see the requirements that need to be fulfilled.
 They are grouped into three categories: